 REAL LONG INTEREST RATE The Bank of Canada 30 year Bond Rate less CPI and the TSX Real Estate Index.
 Household Savings Rate Chart Below.
 See also the Real 10yr Rate the Interest Rate Spread and the Canadian Yield Curve

-The chart above shows that in June 2019, the real long (30yr) interest rate (plum plot line) plunged another 49 bps with the 9 beep nominal drop and with CPI surging back above the Bank of Canada target of 2% inflation coming in at 2.4%.
+The chart above shows that in August 2019, the real long (30yr) interest rate (plum plot line) continued dropping with the continuing upticks in CPI after the negative CPI prints in April of -0.2% and in May of -0.4%.

 During the global ZIRP-NIRP experiment, citizens have not be able to earn enough real positive returns on cash assets, so consumption replaced savings.
 Now after 11.8 years of ZIRP-NIRP and Covid 19 in full bloom we have the TSX real estate cash index (green dotted plot line) remaining well above the 1Q 2007 start of cash prices crashing into the gloom of March 2009.

 Canada Household Savings Rate

 My January 25, 2019 post on Peak Consumption shows the relationships among the rates of Canadian household savings at the lows, consumer spending at the highs and retail sales momentum plunging as consumers become tapped out.

 If peak real estate has come and gone, those at the margin will turn to a lengthy balance sheet repair discipline by diverting discretionary consumption spending to debt reduction or will turn to a quick transformation of debt to equity via asset liquidation.
 In either case it will take time as Canadians turn away from consumption back to saving which in the long term will lead back to investment possibilities.

 A Snippet from my DEC 2012 post What do you do during a housing bust?